startechnica/apps/charts/freeradius/README.md

 #### 3. Gateway shape: flat → nested

-The flat gateway knobs have been replaced with the nested form used by the adminer chart.
+The flat gateway knobs have been replaced with a nested form.
 The new `gateway.implementation` flag picks between the two resource sets.

 ```yaml
 # Before (0.x)